Student Code of Conduct, Policies and Procedures

 Student Conduct Process

 Students are responsible for familiarizing themselves with the Student Conduct Process, which provides a detailed explanation of the College's conduct process.
-Click the link to review a PDF of the latest version (September 2014).
+Click the link to review the latest version.

-Civil Rights Grievances (including Discrimination, Harassment, Sexual Harassment and Misconduct, Hazing, and Stalking)
+(including the College's Civil Rights Policy, Civil Rights Guide, Civil Rights Grievance Process, and Discrimination, Harassment, Sexual Harassment and Misconduct, Hazing, and Stalking)

-CMC's Discrimination, Harassment and Sexual Misconduct Policy and Hazing Policy can be found by clicking on the links.
-Individuals who believe they have experienced discrimination, harassment, sexual misconduct, stalking, and/or hazing should review the College's Civil Rights Grievance Procedures.
-You are also encouraged to speak to the College’s Title IX Coordinator, Mary Spellman, Assistant Vice President/Dean of Students, whose office is on the first floor of the Heggblade Center.
-You can also contact her at (909) 621-8114 or email@example.com.
+CMC's Civil Rights Policy is available online; individuals who believe they have experienced discrimination, harassment, sexual misconduct, stalking, and/or hazing should review the grievance procedures in the handbook.
+You are also encouraged to speak to the College’s Chief Civil Rights Officer, Nyree Gray.
+You can also contact her at (909) 607-0347 or email@example.com.

-In circumstances in which the complaint refers to a member of the CMC faculty, please see Procedures for Student and Faculty Grievances Against Faculty Members and for Faculty Grievances Against Academic Administrators (PDF).
+In circumstances in which the complaint refers to a member of the CMC faculty, please see Procedures for Student and Faculty Grievances Against Faculty Members and for Faculty Grievances Against Academic Administrators.

 The Claremont Colleges are committed to working together when there is an incident involving individuals from more than one institution.
 If you have been subject to discrimination, harassment, and/or sexual misconduct by a student, faculty member, or staff member from another of the colleges and you decide to make a complaint, the complaint should be made to the home institution of the alleged perpetrator.
 Please speak with the Title IX Coordinator or one of the deans in the CMC Dean of Students office who will assist you with pursuing resolution at the home institution of the alleged perpetrator.